venomouscyanide/DeepLearningPython35/README.md

 ## Overview

+Forked to help me with following http://neuralnetworksanddeeplearning.com/ There are no improvements made to the code.
+Rather just reformatting and type hinting to help me follow the code easier.

 ### neuralnetworksanddeeplearning.com integrated scripts for Python 3.5.2 and Theano with CUDA support

 These scrips are updated ones from the **neuralnetworksanddeeplearning.com** gitHub repository in order to work with Python 3.5.2